In a blow to Karnataka government, SC says 15 rebel MLAs cannot be forced to take part in trust vote

 10.35 am: The court has assembled to pass the verdict, reports News9.

-10.30 am: BJP leader and former Karnataka Chief Minister BS Yeddyurappa says he is confident the current government will lost the trust vote on Thursday.
+10.30 am: BJP leader and former Karnataka Chief Minister BS Yeddyurappa says he is confident the current government will lose the trust vote on Thursday.
 He says he is awaiting the court’s decision, but adds that the rebel MLAs “will not be affected”, reports ANI.

 10 am: The Supreme Court verdict is expected around 10.30 am.